AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Experimental Setup

-We conduct an ablation study to quantify the contribution of each agentic component in the AVIATOR workflow.
-To assess the necessity and impact of this modular structure, we construct and evaluate six progressively simplified variants by incrementally removing components from the full workflow.
+We conduct an empirical study to quantify the contribution of adding agentic components to the AVIATOR workflow.
+The goal is to assess both the necessity and the impact of the modular structure by systematically simplifying the framework and comparing outcomes.
+To this end, we construct and evaluate six progressively reduced variants of AVIATOR, obtained by incrementally removing agents from the full pipeline.

 The complete AVIATOR pipeline presented in Figure~\ref{fig:aviator_architecture}, showcases 13 distinct agents.
 These agents include tool-based nodes, LLM agents, and control logic designed to manage iterative processes.